-Effective May 1, 2010, providers will be required to access their secure ForwardHealth provider Portal account to obtain their RAs.
+Effective May 1, 2010, the printing and mailing of RAs will be discontinued.
+Providers will be required to access their secure ForwardHealth provider Portal account to obtain their RAs.
+RAs on the Portal will not be available to the following providers because these providers are not allowed to establish Portal accounts by their Provider Agreements: